BurnOutTrader/fund-forge/README.md

 See below for all the free historical data you will ever need.

 ### Announcements
-- 26-11-26: Fixed bug preventing duplicate subscriptions that share the same primary.
+- 26-11-24: Fixed bug preventing duplicate subscriptions that share the same primary.
-- 26-11-26: Fixed deadlock in backtesting.
+- 26-11-24: Fixed deadlock in backtesting.
 Deadlock was caused by not flushing TCP Streams.
 Backtesting and Live trading should now be more stable and backtesting should not deadlock (because of the engine).
-- 26-11-26: Fixed backtesting engine bug which would panic on trying to exit existing position with order larger than position size
+- 26-11-24: Fixed backtesting engine bug which would panic on trying to exit existing position with order larger than position size
--
+- 25-12-24: Added basic gui tools and example strategy, next task is to implement basic charting canvas.

 ### Current State and Future Development
 The platform is currently in a semi-working state, think of it as a proof of concept, there is a lot of untested functionality, both in backtesting and live trading.